sgdecristoforo-n7/1_superstore-sales-analysis/README.md

 ## Power BI Dashboard

-The Power BI dashboard is planned as the next step of the project.

-The dashboard will be used to visualize:
+The dashboard are used to visualize:

 * total sales;
 * total profit;